 3. Use a meditation app

 Start out your workday or take a break during your day with guided meditation.
-Mindful meditation has been linked to decreased generalized anxiety disorder symptoms as well as help improving reactions to stress.
+Mindful meditation to decreased generalized anxiety disorder symptoms as well as help improving reactions to stress.
 An app like Headspace can help you focus and breathe when you get overwhelmed and get back to work because ... bills.

 4. Create a comfortable environment

 Take extra steps to create an environment that’s comfortable for you.
 That might mean lowering the lights, making sure you have comfortable clothes, keeping water nearby, a fan if you’re hot, a blanket if you’re cold, etc. Pay attention to your body’s signals and don’t ignore what you need at a basic function to thrive in a work environment.